Columbus Alimony Attorney

 How Long Will Spousal Support (Alimony) Payments Last?

 The duration of spousal support (how long it will last) is extremely case-specific and can be one of the more complex issues to be addressed in your case.
 In cases where the marriage is of short duration, spousal support might only last as long as the case remains pending.
 The longer the marriage, the longer spousal support may last.
 In addition to determining the duration of spousal support, there are a number of possible circumstances that may cause spousal support to terminate earlier.
-It is important to examine and discuss the issue of spousal support in detail with an experience family law lawyer.
+It is important to examine and discuss the issue of spousal support in detail with an experienced family law lawyer.

 Send us your information through our online form today.